freiksenet/reititin/README.md

 # reititin - sane routing library

-reititin (finnish for 'router') is a small library to do essential routing.
+reititin (Finnish for 'router') is a small library to do essential routing.
 In my search for a router, I couldn't find one that matches all of the following
-criterias:
+criteria:

 - does both route matching and route reversal
 - match context is passed to routing function